garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ![original fit inline](images/hard.jpg)

 ^ It's hard to see the subtle differences here from medium, but there are fewer numbers still.
-At this point you have to fill-in notes for every square, and use slightly different rules like search for pairs in each row, column, grid, to allow for eliminations.
+At this point you might fill-in notes for every square, and use slightly different rules like search for pairs in each row, column, grid, to allow for eliminations.
 You're playing with what you don't know more than what you know.
 Whittling information down until there's only one possible outcome.

 ---